Storytelling is one of the oldest forms of conveying our history. Since the beginning of time, we really haven't changed much.

-Storytellers can not only inspire us and motivate us, they can educate us, create movements, and help us to open our minds to all of the possibilities that life has to offer.
+Storytellers can not only inspire us and motivate us.
+They can educate us, create movements, and help us to open our minds to all of the possibilities that life has to offer.

 The greatest storytellers simplify.
 Richard Branson once said, “If your pitch can't fit on the back of an envelope, it's rubbish.”
-Business leaders like Bill and Melinda Gates are expert at explaining complex subjects using simple words.
+Business leaders like Bill and Melinda Gates are experts at explaining complex subjects using simple words.

 Effective communicators simplify the story and craft their message in words that are so simple, an elementary school student can understand.

 Great brands and growing businesses all have great storytellers behind their success.
 They have to tell their authentic, compelling stories to build the relationships that carry them to success.

 Every great relationship, brand, and business has to be built on trust, and the power of a great story can build the foundation.